L4Re/spi-driver/doc/usage.md

  Each SPI device chip select ID can only be used once, each subsequent create call will return `-L4_EEXIST`.

+ The create call accepts the following parameters:

+* `"cs=<N>"`

+  Use SPI device chip select N.

+  Integer value.

+* `"cspol=0|1"`

+  The polarity of the SPI device chip select.
+0 denotes CS active low.
+  1 denotes CS active high.

+  Integer boolean value.

+* `"clk=<VAL>"`

+  Clock divider value to be used for SPI transfers determinig the maximum SPI clock rate.
+Only relevant for the type 1 spi-device clients as the type 0 virtio-spi-device clients set the clock value for each Virtio SPI transfer individually.

+  For example, on Rpi4, which uses the BCM2835 controller, VAL  is defined as follows:

+  - 0: the core clock frequency is divided by 65536
+  - other: the core clock frequency is divided by VAL, which must be a power of 2.
+Odd values are rounded down.

+  Integer value.

+* `"cpol=0|1"`

+  The polarity of the SPI device clock.
+0 denotes the rest state of the clock is low.
+1 denotes the rest state of the clock is high.

+  Integer boolean value.

+* `"cpha=0|1"`

+  The phase of the SPI device clock.
+0 denotes the first clock transition happens in the middle of data bit.
+1 denotes the first clock transition happens at the beginning of data bit.

+  Integer boolean value.

+* `"read_tx_val=<BYTE>"`

+  This parameter configures the BYTE value to be written to the SPI device while performing a half-duplex read operation.
+Note that some SPI devices require specific values for this.

+  Integer value.

 ## Usage example for BMP280 sensor device